$q$-state Potts ice

-Given these examples, it is natural to ask if emergent gauge structures beyond the $U(1)$ relevant to spin ice can be identified: initially theoretically, in simple lattice models, and eventually also in experiments in real materials.
+Given these examples, it is natural to ask if emergent gauge structures beyond the $U(1)$ relevant to spin ice can be identified: initially theoretically, in simple lattice models, and eventually also in experiments on real materials.
 Pyrochlore magnets offer a partial answer in the affirmative: for example, the ground state manifold of the classical Heisenberg pyrochlore antiferromagnet is described by three emergent $U(1)$ gauge fields each satisfying a Gauss-law constraint, although there the spectrum of excitations out of the ground-state manifold is massless \cite{PhysRevLett.80.2929}.
 A similar three-$U(1)$ structure also arises for the 4-state Pyrochlore Potts model (or ``color ice''), but here the excitations out of the ground state manifold are again point defects, with the added twist that they are `bions' charged under two of the three emergent $U(1)$ fields \cite{PhysRevB.52.6628,PhysRevB.86.054411,PhysRevLett.112.020601,PhysRevB.94.174417,Lozano-Gómez2024}.
+Three-color ice models have also been constructed \cite{https://doi.org/10.1155/2013/836168} or encountered in spin models on certain tri-coordinated lattices \cite{PhysRevLett.120.117202,PhysRevB.99.104433,PhysRevB.103.144414,Zhang2025}.
 However, a systematic construction of color ice models, and the relationship between the lattice symmetries, emergent gauge structure, and the spectrum of elementary charges, has not previously been attempted.
+Absent that, the fate of such models under the addition of quantum dynamics is largely unchartered territory.

-In this work, we provide such a systematic treatment of $N_c$-state Potts ices, by identifying an intimate connection to the properties of the Lie groups $\mathfrak{su}(N_c)$.
-Specifically, we describe the extensively degenerate gapped ground states of the $N_c$-state Potts ices in terms of gapped excitations that we term `rootons', whose charges take on the values of the roots of $\mathfrak{su}(N_c)$, and which interact entropically via an effective Coulomb interaction.
-The corresponding abelian gauge group, consisting of $(N_c-1)$ $U(1)$ factors, is understood as being generated by the Cartan sub-algebra of $\mathfrak{su}(N_c)$, and is thus an abelian projection of SU$(N_c)$ gauge theory.
+In this work, we provide such a systematic treatment of $q$-state Potts ices, both from a classical and a quantum perspective.
+We first identify an intimate connection to the properties of the Lie groups $\mathfrak{su}(q)$.
+Specifically, we describe the extensively degenerate gapped ground states of the classical q-state Potts ices, and relate fluctuations between these in terms of gapped excitations that we term ‘rootons’, whose charges take on the values of the roots of $\mathfrak{su}(q)$, and which interact entropically via an effective Coulomb interaction.
+The corresponding abelian gauge group, consisting of $(q-1)$ $U(1)$ factors, is understood as being generated by the Cartan sub-algebra of $\mathfrak{su}(q)$, and the theory is thus an abelian projection of SU$(q)$ gauge theory.